magneticio/vamp.io/content/documentation/installation/quick_start.md

 ![](/img/screenshots/vamp_ui_home.gif)

-> **Note 2:** This runs all of Vamp's components in one container.
+> **Note:** This runs all of Vamp's components in one container.
 This is definitely not ideal, but works fine for kicking the tires.
 You will run into cpu, memory and storage issues pretty soon though.
 Also, random ports are assigned by Vamp which you might not have exposed on either Docker or your Docker Toolbox Vagrant box.

 Things still not running?
 [We're here to help →](https://github.com/magneticio/vamp/issues)